-Kings Orchard Marina is situated close to Lichfield deep in the Staffordshire countryside on a secluded, tree lined twenty acre site.
+Kings Orchard is situated close to Lichfield deep in the Staffordshire countryside on a secluded, tree lined twenty acre site.

 The A38 offers the easiest access.
 Leave the A38 onto the A5192, Cappers Lane turning east (away from Lichfield).
 Take the first left and follow country lane.
 Follow country lane over canal bridge and, with The Plough on your right, bear immediately left looking out for brown tourist sign directing you to marina entrance on your left.